Brief biography of Hanumath devotees

 Sri Raghuvarya Teertharu

-Sri Raghunatha Teertharu was a great Guru in the lineage of Sri Uttaradhi mutt who had spread the message of Sri Madhvacharya’s dwita philosophy throughout the Bharat vansh.
-He had chosen Sri Raghuvarya Teertharu to head the mutt following him.
-Sri Raghuvarya Teertharu is also a great Guru.
-A miracle that took place during his tour will show us the greatness of this Guru.
-When besieged by the men of kings’ army in the village Manipur on the bank of river Bhimarathi, Guru wanted to cross the river and go to the other side of the river.
-When he carried the pooja box on his shoulders and tried to cross the river, the river gave way which resembled the reenactment of the incident when Yamuna gave way to Sri Vasudeva carrying Lord Sri Krishna.
+The miracle that took place during his tour will show us the greatness of this Guru.
+When Guru was to cross the river Bhimarathi near the village Manipur, his entour was besieged by the men of the king's army.
+Guru carried the pooja box on his shoulders and tried to cross the river.
+To the astonishment of all, the river gave way, which resembled the the incident when Yamuna gave way to Sri Vasudeva carrying Lord Sri Krishna.

 Nirutti

-Birth of Golden Child
+Birth of the Golden Child

-Some time later, the news spread that the couple was to be blessed with a child and Sri Gangabai is pregnant now.
+Sometime later, the news spread that the couple was to be blessed with a child, and Sri Gangabai is pregnant now.
 Once the news reached the mutt, Sri Raghuvarya Teertharu ordered that a big golden plate be made and sent to the couple, with the instruction to receive the child directly in the golden plate without allowing the child to touch the earth.

 Sri Ramachandra